Watch-on-ladys-arm

 What interest does HMRC charge if I delay paying my tax?

-• If tax payments are paid late then, subject to agreement otherwise, late payment interest is due to HMRC.
-This accrues on a daily basis.
+• If tax payments are paid late, then, subject to agreement otherwise, late payment interest is due to HMRC.
+This accrues daily.

-In these difficult times, businesses may wish to consider whether late payment of their tax in the short-term, represents a cost effective funding option when compared to their other borrowing costs.
+With the high rate of interest HMRC charges, businesses may wish to consider whether late payment of their tax in the short term represents a cost-effective funding option when compared to their other borrowing costs.

 As noted above, large and very large companies make corporation tax payments by way of quarterly instalment payments.

-Where taxable profits are predicted to be lower as a consequence of business circumstances, then future quarterly instalment payments should be scaled back accordingly.
-Whereas, in the event that profits are expected to be higher, then future payments should ‘top-up’ the current position.
+Where taxable profits are predicted to be lower because of business circumstances, then future quarterly instalment payments should be scaled back accordingly.
+Whereas if profits are expected to be higher, then future payments should ‘top-up’ the current position.

-If companies believe that they have now overpaid quarterly instalment payments based on their new revised full year projections then they can contact HMRC to seek a tax refund of the overpaid tax.
+If companies believe they have overpaid quarterly instalment payments based on their new revised full-year projections, then they can contact HMRC to seek a tax refund of the overpaid tax.
+However, recent experience suggests HMRC can take a long time to refund overpaid tax.

-A time to pay arrangement is an agreement with HMRC to enable tax payments to be spread over a longer period of time than would otherwise be available and is often used for arrears of VAT, PAYE and corporation tax.
+A TPP arrangement is an agreement with HMRC to enable tax payments to be spread over a longer period than would otherwise be available and is often used for arrears of VAT, PAYE and corporation tax.

 By approaching HMRC in advance of when payments are due, late payment penalties can sometimes be avoided, although late payment interest will normally still be applied.

-Should it be decided that a more formal time to pay arrangement is therefore required then this can be arranged directly with HMRC.
-To access this service details of the tax reference numbers for each tax to be discussed will be required.
+Should it be decided that a more formal TPP arrangement is required, then this can be arranged directly with HMRC.
+To access this service, details of the tax reference numbers for each tax to be discussed will be required.

-If the agreed payments are not made in full and on time, then HMRC can cancel the time to pay arrangement and seek immediate payment of the total outstanding debt.
+If the agreed payments are not made in full and on time, then HMRC can cancel the TPP arrangement and seek immediate payment of the total outstanding debt.
 In addition, penalties can be charged.
-Seeking professional advice throughout the time to pay arrangement process is therefore recommended.
+Seeking professional advice throughout the TPP arrangement process is therefore recommended.

-For any further help and assistance for your business, please do contact your usual Crowe contact.
+For any further help and assistance for your business, please do contact Simon Crookston or your usual Crowe contact.